 Classical music is a rich, vibrant genre that spans centuries, continents, and cultures.
 There is so much to appreciate and to discover.
 The MasterWorks series is the main reason why the Canton Symphony Orchestra exists as a nonprofit performing arts organization.
 We offer seven MasterWorks concerts every year to our community, exploring the vast orchestral music canon.

 Every year, Canton Symphony Orchestra strives to reach new audiences.
 Classical music is an art form that is enjoyed by too few, often dismissed due to it not being front and center in our everyday lives.
 The Pops series exists to introduce audiences to orchestral programming with music that may be more familiar to them.
-Whether the full orchestra accompanies a rock band for nostalgic classics, or to feature an amazing local band, you are sure to experience the full power of a symphony in a way that will keep you coming back for more.
+Whether the full orchestra accompanies a rock band for nostalgic classics or features an amazing local band, you are sure to experience the full power of a symphony in a way that will keep you coming back for more.

 The Canton Symphony Orchestra is dedicated to bringing supplemental music education to Stark county and beyond.
 We offer three education based concerts, Young People’s Concert, SymphonyLand, and Kinder Concert, in addition to a variety of community education programs.